pixelb/crudini/README.md

 # Update an existing var
   crudini --set --existing config_file section parameter value

-# Add/Append a value to a space or comma separated list
+# Add/Append a value to a comma separated list
+# Note any whitespace around commas is ignored
   crudini --set --list config_file section parameter a_value

+# Add/Append a value to a whitespace separated list
+# Note multiline lists are supported (as newline is whitespace)
+  crudini --set --list --list-sep= config_file section parameter a_value

 # Delete a var
   crudini --del config_file section parameter